Computation of stresses in jammed packings modeled with Tresca friction: Discrete Model

 \section{Discrete Model}

-We consider an open bounded polyhedral domain $\Omega \subset \mathbb{R}^2$.
+We consider an open bounded polygonal domain $\Omega \subset \mathbb{R}^2$.
 For simplicity, the domain will be subjected to normal stress (or Neumann) boundary conditions but no volume loads.
-Include volume loads would be a straightforward extension.
+Including volume loads would be a straightforward extension.